Study in Canada

 Higher Education flexibility in Canada

-With over 15,000 undergraduate and graduate programs to choose from across the country, Canada offers plenty of choices to international students.
+With over 15,000 undergraduate and graduate programs to choose from across the country, Canada offers plenty of choice to international students.
 What sets Canada apart is that the vocational and academic study paths complement each other effectively.
 Much more than in almost any other country in the world.

 The College system in Canada plays many different roles depending on an individual student’s needs.
 There is the 2+2 route for students looking to gain a Bachelor degree.
 That comes with the benefit that College years are likely to be cheaper than later years at a university.
 The class sizes are also likely to be smaller in the early years.

-Colleges are also an option for students who have completed a Licence or Bachelors in their home country.
+Colleges are also an option for students who have completed a Licence or Bachelor’s in their home country.
 Graduate Certificates or Diplomas are more accessible than Master’s programs.
 They also offer students a quick and affordable way to gain a qualification in a different field to their undergraduate studies.

-Study and work in Canada
+Work and Study in Canada

 International students have many opportunities to seek part-time employment during their studies.
 This helps to ease the burden on their sponsor – usually their parents.
-Students have the right to see work both on or off-campus.
+Students have the right to see work both on or off campus.

 There are also many different ways that international students studying in Canada can gain professional work experience.
 There are opportunities both during and after studies.
 Options include: